 - The epic Dynasty spoof.

 - "The Dinner Party", the episode after Fran and Maxwell get engaged features a classic Niles prank.
 He sends two tap dancers to CC's apartment and they sing this little gem (to the tune of "Yankee Doodle"): "Fran and Maxwell are engaged / It looks like you're a loser / She'll be happy all her days / And you'll become a boozer" before they dance off.
 The twitch Lauren Lane does at the end of the scene only adds to the moment.
-This troper fell out of his chair laughing when he saw this scene.

 - Charles Shaughnessy was barely holding back from laughing, and instead was clearly giggling.